GSK3640254 is in Phase 2b development for HIV treatment.

 In a relative bioavailability study (NCT03575962), two different formulations of GSK3640254 (bis-hydrochloride salt or mesylate salt formulations), administered as single oral 200-mg doses, were evaluated in healthy adults.
 The mean plasma half-life of the mesylate salt formulation was approximately 24 hours and was similar to that of the bis-hydrochloride salt formulation.6

 In Part 2 of the study, six participants each received 40, 80, or 140 mg of GSK3640254 for 7 days.
 (The duration of Part 2 was modified from 10 days to 7 days to reduce the potential for treatment-emergent RAMs.)
-No evidence of genotypic or phenotypic resistance was seen.5
+No treatment-emergent RAMs were seen.7

 Select Clinical TrialsStudy Identifier: NCT03784079